Skip to content

 Research

-At the broadest level, my research applies omics tools to advance understanding of invertebrate diversity and the underlying evolutionary and ecological processes generating this diversity.
-I am particularly interested in (1) invertebrate systematics, (2) using phylogenomics to detect and characterize introgression, (3) identifying the genomic basis of colour pattern variation in aposematic models, and (4) understanding adaptive capacity and its role in climate change response.
+At the broadest level, my research applies genomic tools to advance understanding of invertebrate diversity and the underlying evolutionary and ecological processes generating this diversity.
+I am particularly interested in i) using phylogenomics to resolve evolutionary relationships in molluscs, ii) detecting and characterizing introgression and its role in adaptation, iii) identifying the genomic basis of colour pattern variation in shell-less molluscs, and iv) understanding adaptive genomic variation and its role in climate change response.
 My team works largely on molluscan systems but we welcome members with diverse interests.